dive-into-machine-learning/dive-into-machine-learning/README.md

   * Some course notes about it: [ashishpatel26/Andrew-NG-Notes](https://github.com/ashishpatel26/Andrew-NG-Notes)
 * **[_Deep Learning_](https://www.deeplearningbook.org/), a free book published MIT Press.** By Ian Goodfellow, Yoshua Bengio and Aaron Courville.
   * A notable testimonial for it is here: ["What are the best ways to pick up Deep Learning skills as an engineer?"](https://www.quora.com/What-are-the-best-ways-to-pick-up-Deep-Learning-skills-as-an-engineer)
-* [labmlai/annotated_deep_learning_paper_implementations](https://github.com/labmlai/annotated_deep_learning_paper_implementations) - code, noteobooks - "Deep learning papers implemented, with side-by-side notes" - "We are actively maintaining this repo and adding new implementations almost weekly."
+* [paperswithcode.com](https://paperswithcode.com/) — "The mission of Papers with Code is to create a free and open resource with Machine Learning papers, code, datasets, methods and evaluation tables."
+* [`labmlai/annotated_deep_learning_paper_implementations`](https://github.com/labmlai/annotated_deep_learning_paper_implementations) — "Implementations/tutorials of deep learning papers with side-by-side notes."
+50+ of them!
+Really nicely annotated and explained.
 * [JAX - official quickstart Colab Notebooks to get to know JAX](https://github.com/google/jax#quickstart-colab-in-the-cloud)
 * [Distill.pub](https://distill.pub/about/) publishes explorable explanations that are really great.
   * ["Feature Visualization: How neural networks build up their understanding of images"](https://distill.pub/2017/feature-visualization/)